Somerset Family Adventures

 • The Medieval City of Salisbury – explore this pretty city on foot, discover the independent shops, parks and riverside pubs.

-• Salisbury Cathedral – has Britain’s tallest spire; is home to one of only four surviving original 1215 Magna Carta and has the oldest working mechanical clock in the world.
+• Salisbury Cathedral – is Britain’s tallest spire; is home to one of only four surviving original 1215 Magna Carta and the oldest working mechanical clock in the world.

 • Salisbury Museum – showing artefacts from the Stonehenge World Heritage Site, the Pitt-Rivers Wessex Collection and the Amesbury Archer.

 • Woodhenge – a Neolithic timber monument close to Stonehenge.
-Probably built about 2500 BC, it was formed of six concentric ovals of standing posts, surrounded by a bank and ditch built to align with the summer solstice sunrise.
+Probably built about 2500 BC, consisting of six concentric ovals of standing posts, with a bank and ditch surrounding it, aligning with the summer solstice sunrise.
 Woodhenge is free to visit.

 • Old Sarum – an Iron Age hill fort and the site of the original city of Salisbury where the first cathedral once stood.